Izzywa/OnBeat/README.md

         ![Video Error](README_images/VideoError.gif)

-        - Play the video to the specified time according to the timestamp.
+        - Skip the video to the specified time according to the timestamp clicked.

         ![Timestamp clicked](README_images/TimestampClick.gif)